 Board composition and compliance

-The Executive Chairman and Non-Executive Director bring wide and varied commercial experience to the Board and committee deliberations.
+The Chairman and Non-Executive Directors bring wide and varied commercial experience to the Board and committee deliberations.
 They are appointed for an initial three-year term, subject to election by shareholders at the first AGM after their appointment and at each subsequent AGM.
 A Non-Executive Director is typically expected to serve two three-year terms but may be invited by the Board to serve for an additional period.
 Any term renewal is subject to Board review and AGM re-election.
 The Company remains committed to a Board which has a balanced representation of Executives and Non-Executives.

 10 Principles of the QCA Code